swcarpentry/training-course/_submissions/round-12/2/2015-03-07-adam-richie-halford.md

 $ python add_args.py 5 3`
 ```

-a.
-'53'
+1. '53'
-b.
-TypeError: cannot concatenate 'str' and 'int' objects
+2. TypeError: cannot concatenate 'str' and 'int' objects
-c.
-8
+3. 8
-d. 'add_args.py5'
+4. 'add_args.py5'

 ### Analysis of answers

 The distractors in this question are:

-a.
-The student understands that `argv` is a list of strings,
+1. The student understands that `argv` is a list of strings,
 but doesn't understand that `argv[0]` is script name.
-b.
-The student understands that `argv[0]` is the script name but
+2. The student understands that `argv[0]` is the script name but
 doesn't understand that all `argv` is a list of strings.
 So they
 expect the second argument to be interpreted as an `int`.
-c.
-The student understands neither that `argv` is a list of
+3. The student understands neither that `argv` is a list of
 strings, nor that `argv` starts with the script name.